 Many cities offer a weekly metro ticket that allows unlimited travel within a certain period of time.
 So, if you’re going to use public transport frequently, this option may save you money.
 It may also be a good idea to find out if your destination offers a city pass that allows discounted entry to attractions, or access to several attractions for one set price.

 I sincerely hope these tips help you to travel more frequently!
-If you have any questions, feel free to drop me a message in the comments and I will definitely get back to you!
+If you have any questions on how to save money on your next trip, feel free to drop me a message in the comments.

 Some of the links in this post are affiliate links, meaning that if you click through and make a purchase, I will earn a small commission, at no extra cost to you.
 Thank you for supporting the free content on this site!